MarkBind/markbind/docs/devGuide/writingPlugins.md

 In most cases, this is sufficient, and more performant since this ties directly into MarkBind's HTML processing.

-However, if you need to operate on the page as a whole, or you need access to the front matter of the page, you may use the `postRender` interface instead, which operates on the HTML content after it is processed by MarkBind.
+However, if you need to operate on the page as a whole, or you need access to the frontmatter of the page, you may use the `postRender` interface instead, which operates on the HTML content after it is processed by MarkBind.

 * `processNode(pluginContext, node)`: Called before MarkBind renders the source from Markdown to HTML.
   * `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
   * `node`: A [domhandler](https://github.com/fb55/domhandler) node object, which represents a HTML element.
     This object may be directly manipulated for simple operations, or operated on using [cheerio](https://cheerio.js.org/).
-* `postRender(pluginContext, frontMatter, content)`: Called after the HTML is rendered
+* `postRender(pluginContext, frontmatter, content)`: Called after the HTML is rendered
   * `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
-  * `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
+  * `frontmatter`: The frontmatter of the page being processed, in case any frontmatter data is required.
   * `content`: The rendered HTML.
   * **Returns:** the post-processed HTML string